-Boasting the size of a full-grown grapefruit, the Ostrich Egg Globe dates from the early 1500’s (possibly between 1500-1504 AD) – as deduced by gauging the depreciating density of the organic shells (which equates to around 10 percent every century).
-In fact, it is the delicate material of the globe that has flummoxed many a historian, especially considering the well preserved condition of the spherical object.
+Boasting the size of a full-grown grapefruit, the Ostrich Egg Globe dates from the early 1500s (possibly between 1500-1504 AD) – as deduced by gauging the depreciating density of the organic shells (which equates to around 10 percent every century).
+In fact, it is the delicate material of the globe that has flummoxed many a historian, especially considering the well-preserved condition of the spherical object.
 In that regard, the construction of the artifact itself was achieved by conjoining two halves of an ostrich egg.
-Consequently the globe’s northern and southern hemispheres comprise the roundish bottom sections of the organic egg shell.
+Consequently, the globe’s northern and southern hemispheres comprise the roundish bottom sections of the organic egg shell.

-Now from the historical perspective, the Ostrich Egg Globe not only predates the previous record holding globe for oldest depiction of the New World, but it might have even served as the prototype for the latter specimen (known as the Hunt-Lenox Globe – possibly made between 1504-1510 AD).
-In that regard, the researchers have identified how the representation of the world geography in both the globes are almost identical, ranging from the ocean wave patterns to the contours of the odd-sized continents.
-The Hunt-Lenox Globe made of copper, also consists of the same spelling errors like ‘HISPANIS’ instead of HISPANIA and ‘LIBIA INTEROIR’ in place of LIBIA INTERIOR.
+Now from the historical perspective, the Ostrich Egg Globe not only predates the previous record holding globe for the oldest depiction of the New World, but it might have even served as the prototype for the latter specimen (known as the Hunt-Lenox Globe – possibly made between 1504-1510 AD).
+In that regard, the researchers have identified how the representation of the world geography in both the globes is almost identical, ranging from the ocean wave patterns to the contours of the odd-sized continents.
+The Hunt-Lenox Globe made of copper also consists of the same spelling errors like ‘HISPANIS’ instead of HISPANIA and ‘LIBIA INTEROIR’ in place of LIBIA INTERIOR.

 And since we brought up the geographical side of affairs, most of the New World landmasses were represented with the aid of information compiled from contemporary sources.
 For example, the lack of knowledge pertaining to North America confines it to just two islands discovered by Columbus.
 Other details reflect the navigational scope achieved by eminent explorers like Henricus Martellus, Marco Polo and of course Amerigo Vespucci – the man who was responsible for coining the term MVNDVS NOVVS or New World.